osiota/osiota/doc/websocket_protocol.md

-# energy-router: WebSocket protocol
+# osiota: WebSocket protocol

 Version: 1.6.0

-To be able to connect to the energy router, a WebSocket based JSON RPC interface has been developed.
+To be able to connect to an osiota process, a WebSocket based JSON RPC interface has been developed.

-Clients for NodeJS, JavaScript (for all common web browsers) and MATLAB were implemented.
+Clients for Node.js and JavaScript (for all common web browsers) were implemented.

 ## Basic communication: WebSocket